jcwilk/bueller/README.markdown

 ### Default options

-Jeweler respects the JEWELER_OPTS environment variable.
+Bueller respects the JEWELER_OPTS environment variable.
 Want to always use RSpec, and you're using bash?
 Add this to ~/.bashrc:

     export JEWELER_OPTS="--rspec"

 ## Gemspec

-Jeweler handles generating a gemspec file for your project:
+Bueller handles generating a gemspec file for your project:

     rake gemspec

 This creates a gemspec for your project.
-It's based on the info you give `Jeweler::Tasks`, the current version of your project, and some defaults that Jeweler provides.
+It's based on the info you give `Bueller::Tasks`, the current version of your project, and some defaults that Bueller provides.

 ## Gem

-Jeweler gives you tasks for building and installing your gem.
+Bueller gives you tasks for building and installing your gem.

     rake install